ajzanotti/packer-templates/README.md

 For more information on Vagrant commands see the [documentation](https://docs.vagrantup.com).

+## Known Issues

+* The centos-5 template will not build on VirtualBox 5.1

 ## License

 This project is distributed under the Apache License, Version 2.0.
 A copy of the